Đoàn Viết Hoạt

-Đoàn Viết Hoạt (24 December 1942 – 14 May 2025) was a Vietnamese journalist, educator and democratic activist who was repeatedly imprisoned for his criticisms of Vietnam's Communist leadership.
+Đoàn Viết Hoạt (1 February 1940 – 14 May 2025) was a Vietnamese journalist, educator and democratic activist who was repeatedly imprisoned for his criticisms of Vietnam's Communist leadership.
 He received numerous international awards in recognition of his work, including the Robert F. Kennedy Human Rights Award, and is often referred to as the "Sakharov of Vietnam".

 Background and first arrest

-Hoạt was born on 24 December 1942 in Hà Tây, roughly ten miles from Hanoi.
-He left Hà Tây in 1954 to pursue his education.
+Hoạt was born on 1 February 1940 in Hà Đông, roughly ten miles from Hanoi.
+He left Hà Nội in 1954 to pursue his education.

 Hoạt received a PhD in education and college administration from Florida State University in 1971.
 Returning to Vietnam that same year, he became a professor and later vice president of Vạn Hạnh Buddhist University, the only private Buddhist university in Saigon.
 He also acted as editor of the university magazine, Tu Tuong ("Thought").

 In April 1975, the southern Army of the Republic of Vietnam lost control of Saigon in the Vietnam War, and the city fell to the Vietnam People's Army.
 The new communist government confiscated Vạn Hạnh University, and its buildings were turned into dorms.
 Hoạt was detained the following year in a mass round-up of intellectuals with United States ties, on the grounds that though he might not be a CIA agent at the moment, he could "become one at any time."
 On 29 August 1976, he was sent to a re-education camp, where he would be imprisoned without trial for twelve years in a cell shared with 40 other people.